 Working with local communities and partners, we push the reach of financial services to the last mile.

-Grameen Foundation is finding new ways to accelerate financial inclusion in the Philippines, where more than one-third of the country’s 7,107 islands have no banking infrastructure.
+Grameen Foundation’ Community Agent Network (CAN) embodies a new approach to extending financial inclusion to people in poor, remote areas.
+It has reached up to one million low-income people in the Philippines, where more than one-third of the country’s 7,107 islands have no banking infrastructure.

 Uganda has a big shortage of bank branches and ATMs.
 In 2012, there was less than one financial services access point for every 20,000 people nationally—and fewer still in rural areas.
 Grameen Foundation has been on the cutting edge of a wave of change, using digital technology to connect underserved communities to formal financial accounts using mobile money.